alinush/alinush.github.io/_posts/2024-06-13-keyless-blockchain-accounts-on-aptos.md

 ### Flow: End-to-end keyless transacting

-Depicts the full keyless flow: the user generating an ESK and EPK, the user signing into the dapp with the EPK as the OIDC `nonce`, the dapp getting a JWT, exchanging it for a pepper, getting a ZKP from the prover service, the user signing a TXN with their ESK, the dapp sending the TXN containing the ZKP and ephemeral signature, and finally the blockchain verifying everything.
+Depicts the full keyless flow: the user generating an ESK and EPK, the user signing into the dapp with the EPK as the OIDC `nonce`, the dapp getting a JWT, exchanging it for a pepper, getting a ZKP from the prover service (PS), the user signing a TXN with their ESK, the dapp sending the TXN containing the ZKP and ephemeral signature, and finally the blockchain verifying everything.

 <div align="center"><img style="width:95%" src="/pictures/keyless-overview.png" /></div>